 - Nonattendance does not constitute a withdrawal.

-- Stopping payment on a check for tuition and other fees does not constitute a request for refund.
+- Stopping payment on a check for tuition and other fees does not constitutes a request for refund.

 For more information, see CSUN Admissions & Records Academic Policies.

 For more information, see Refunds regarding refund policies and timelines.

 Maximum Unit Load: